 By MIKE BARNER

-Have you thought about your fantasy baseball drafts yet?
-Although we’re still in January, it’s never too early to get a start on your preparations.
+The time to start preparing for your fantasy baseball drafts is now!
 Here at RealTime Fantasy Sports, we’ll have a series of draft prep articles coming your way leading up to the start of the regular season.
-In our first article, we’ll discuss some old faces that find themselves in new places and the impact it could have on their fantasy value.
+In our first article, we’ll discuss some old faces that find themselves in new places, and the impact it could have on their fantasy value.

 Mike Barner has been covering fantasy sports since 2007.
 His work has appeared in Sports Illustrated, Yahoo, SportsLine and RotoWire.
 Mike was also a finalist for the 2018 FSWA Basketball Writer of the Year award.
 Follow Mike on Twitter @rotomikebarner.